rkolka/OnionTopologySuite/README.md

 [:floppy_disk: Click here to download the add-in](https://raw.githubusercontent.com/rkolka/OnionTopologySuite/master/OnionTopologySuite.zip "Click here to download")
 # OnionTopologySuite
-Expose parts of NetTopologySuite as Manifold(tm) SQL functions.
+Expose parts of NetTopologySuite as Manifold® SQL functions.
 There are some interesting functions that have no counterpart built into Manifold.

 ## Why onion?
 Because it has layers.
 Starting from user facing (top) layer: